jordanadrianoo/Git-Bash/README.md

 ```

 **note:** we use a backslash because there is a space in "Names List.txt"
-Now when we check the status, "Names List.txt" will be green indicating that it is ready to commit while preventing anything in red from following.
+You can add any file by just listing it after add.
+Now when we check the status, "Names List.txt" will be green indicating that it is a modified file ready to commit while preventing anything in red from following.

+Once we commit the file and check status once more, the repository will see that "Names List.txt" is up to date and the same that it will not list it.
+Only "Passwords.txt" should remain.